ItsTuukka/Helsinki-city-bike-app/information.md

 <br>
 Features:
 - Pagination, every page has 50 stations except the last one
-- Searching, every station is searchable by its Finnish or Swedish name, even if its not on that current page
+- Searching, every station is searchable by its Finnish or Swedish name
+  - Searches all the stations, even if its not on that current page
   - Searching happens on change, so even writing one letter makes a search
 - Every station is clickable to get additional information on that station